csci-1301/csci-1301.github.io/labs/UserInput/readme.md

 # Reading From the User

 #.
-Download the [PersonalizedWelcomeMessage project](PersonalizedWelcomeMessage_Solution.zip), extract and open it as usual.
+Download the [PersonalizedWelcomeMessage solution](PersonalizedWelcomeMessage_Solution.zip), extract and open it as usual.

 #.
 If you are using Visual Studio on Mac or Monodevelop, you may have to perform an additional step for this program to run as expected.